 How to Remove Paint from Wood

-What is the best way to remove paint from wood?
-You can remove the paint from your woodwork easily with this new, safer product from Dumond.
-Strip an entire room in a day without breaking a sweat.
+What's the safest way to remove paint from wood?
+You can remove the paint from your woodwork easily with this low-VOC product from Dumond.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 If you’ve been putting off a paint stripping project because you don’t want to deal with the smell of paint strippers and the time it takes to finish the job, you’ll be happy to know that there’s a better solution to heavy chemical strippers of yesteryear.
 Paint strippers are notoriously nasty, but newer low-VOC strippers safely remove paint from wood without the dangerous, unstable chemicals.